You may wish to read an introduction to this section first.

 Porta Udine and the mechanism for raising the drawbridge

 Today Palmanova has slightly less inhabitants than it had in 1706.
-Apart from the replacement of the drawbridges with modern ones and the pulling down of ravelins opposite the gates, the fortifications of Palmanova retain the aspect they had in the XVIIth century.
+Apart from the replacement of the drawbridges with modern ones and the pulling down of ravelins opposite the gates, its fortifications retain the aspect they had in the XVIIth century.

 Roman Aquileia - Main Monuments